 Today I would like to focus on how Jesus wrestled with the proposition of death in the Garden of Gethsemane, and how he found the strength to remain faithful to the Fathers call.
-I am fully aware that most people reading this will not be called on to die for their faith, but all of us get to face Gethsemane to some degree because all of us face trials and temptations to some degree.
-And Gethsemane teaches us what to do when temptation is so strong that you can’t even think straight. ♦ You may be tempted to deny your Lord so you don’t die, or be tempted to run off with someone’s partner.
+I am fully aware that most people reading this will not be called on to die for our faith, but all of us get to face Gethsemane to some degree because all of us face trials and temptations to some degree.
+And Gethsemane teaches us what to do when temptation is so strong that you can’t even think straight.
+You may be tempted to deny your Lord so you don’t die, or be tempted to run off with someone’s partner.
 Sometimes temptation is extremely dark and at other times it is quite shiny.

 For Jesus Gethsemane was extremely dark.
 He knew he could either save himself or face a torturous death.
 He said “My soul is overwhelmed.”
 That means that the very core of his being was inundated with anguish.
 And so it should have been.
 Again and again martyrs through the history of the church have had to face the numbing thought of pain and death.
 And it is as Jesus anticipates the cruelness of the flogging and the nails that he is able to admit that “The spirit is willing, but the flesh is weak.”